Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 os 2

-The fire pit below has a Starfire base with Ice on top.
+The fire pit below has a Starfire Base Glass with Ice Ice Ice Topper on top.
 This is a concrete molded fire pit at the same home as above in Pasadena, California.
-Later there was 30 lbs of Red added and maybe we can get more pictures.
+Later there was 30 lbs of Red Topper added and maybe we can get more pictures.

 fp 10fp 20